mozzarellaV8/dea-clanlabs/notes.md

 ![Metropolitan Florida](http://pi.mozzarella.website/DEA-EDA/pages/FL.jpg)

 Metropolitan subsection of Florida, going from Tampa to Orlando.
 The opacity of the points is set to 42% when plotted - a very loose, approximate representation of density of laboratories.
+The choice of black for background was to experiment with color as there will be more plots to come.
+Excluded city names and other information commonly found on maps as an abstraction - to see if there might be something to be learned from the spatial points and their arrangements.
+Was loosely thinking of trying to approach the information from a different point of view - in hopes that biases would be reduced.

+#### so, what about these meth labs?

+Apparently there is an environmental impact from the waste produced in the manufacturing process, which often is dumped illegally in fields or water sources.
+I've included those in my maps.
+Highways are being considered, as I imagine it might be possible to get an idea of how these drugs circulate after being produced.
+Another thought that came to mind was to look at housing price data near these sites - but a cursory search revealed a small industry devoted to this...

+The most interesting of these to me so far is [Meth Lab Homes](http://methlabhomes.com/), which features news and resources but also receives comments from those affected by or addicted to methamphetamine.

+For now, the conclusion might be that my interest is in using this data to learn more about the mathematics behind- and applications of- Voronoi tessellations and their corresponding Delaunay triangulations.
+Thinking of Dr. John Snow's cholera map, it might be interesting to map the sphere of influence of these labs using Voronoi.
+This might follow the idea that views drug production and addiction as illness rather than crime.
+But there are many shades of gray to the 'addiction as disease' argument - these will need to be addressed.

+Another thought that comes to mind is the active presence of law enforcement and how that varies from state to state.
+Again, there are many shades of grey when thinking of the relationship between citizens and the law.

+Further, by compiliing and maintaining such data, I'll be able to add it to a growing file on underground cultures and decentralized economies.

-#### methods used and lessons learned (& learning)
+#### methods used and lessons learning

 After finding the data in PDFs on the DEA's website, I used Tabula to extract them as CSVs.
 For some of the longer PDFs I had to go back to Tabula a couple of times because of errant columns.
 While this could have been done in `dplyr`, the ease of using Tabula saved time and kept the process consistent for extracting data on each state.
 Learned not to blindly use automated functions; and that a quick scan of longer PDFs would've saved even more time - rather than going back and re-extracting the same data 2, 3, or more times.